Accumulator Pressure Sensor Stuck (C14D5)

 15.00 to 21.00 MPa (Pressure stable and pump motor stopped) |

-When brake fluid is stored in the accumulator: Accumulator pressure changes in accordance with volume of fluid stored in the accumulator |
+in accordance with volume of fluid stored in the accumulator |

 Tester Display |